scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 Organisations and teams need help to figure out what value is.
 Enter product management.

+# Product management puts the value in the agile manifesto

 A narrow interpretation of Scrum can lead to a narrow interpretation of product management, in which a Product Owner is told what value is by a 'senior stakeholder', and then hoses this into their team. **The Art of Business Value** poses the question "is it possible that the product owner role feels like a good idea because it helps fit Agile practices into a command-and-control hierarchy?".

 But we should instead see product management in a different light.